RenderKit/ospray/doc/api.md

 like diffuse and specular reflection and is based on the [MTL material format](http://paulbourke.net/dataformats/mtl/) of Lightwave's OBJ scene files.
-To create an OBJ material pass the type string "`OBJMaterial`" to `ospNewMaterial2`.
+To create an OBJ material pass the type string "`OBJMaterial`" to `ospNewMaterial`.
 Its main parameters are

   Type          Name         Default  Description
   ------------- --------- ----------  -----------------------------------------